codacy/codacy-rubocop/docs/description/Style_UnlessLogicalOperators.md

-This cop checks for the use of logical operators in an `unless` condition.
+Checks for the use of logical operators in an `unless` condition.
 It discourages such code, as the condition becomes more difficult to read and understand.